ptyom/ptyom/README.md

 # 👋 Hi there, I'm Noor

-I'm a student majoring in Computer Science at the University of Virginia with a passion for coding, painting, and advocating for equal education.
+I'm majoring in Computer Science at the University of Virginia with a passion for coding, painting, and advocating for fair education for all.

 ## 🧠 About Me